Apple Inc.: 1990–1997: Decline and restructuring

 Throughout this period, Microsoft continued to gain market share with Windows by focusing on delivering software to inexpensive personal computers, while Apple was delivering a richly engineered but expensive experience.
-Apple relied on high profit margins and never developed a clear response; instead, they sued Microsoft for using a GUI similar to the Apple Lisa in Apple Computer, Inc. v.
+Apple relied on high profit margins and never developed a clear response; it sued Microsoft for making a GUI similar to the Lisa in Apple Computer, Inc. v.
 Microsoft Corp.
-The lawsuit dragged on for years before it was finally dismissed.
+The lawsuit dragged on for years and was finally dismissed.
 The major product flops and the rapid loss of market share to Windows sullied Apple's reputation, and in 1993 Sculley was replaced as CEO by Michael Spindler.

-With Spindler at the helm, Apple, IBM, and Motorola formed the AIM alliance in 1994 with the goal of creating a new computing platform (the PowerPC Reference Platform; PReP), which would use IBM and Motorola hardware coupled with Apple software.
+Under Spindler, Apple, IBM, and Motorola formed the AIM alliance in 1994 to create a new computing platform (the PowerPC Reference Platform or PReP), with IBM and Motorola hardware coupled with Apple software.
 The AIM alliance hoped that PReP's performance and Apple's software would leave the PC far behind and thus counter the dominance of Windows.
-The same year, Apple introduced the Power Macintosh, the first of many Apple computers to use Motorola's PowerPC processor.
+That year, Apple introduced the Power Macintosh, the first of many computers with Motorola's PowerPC processor.

 In the wake of the alliance, Apple opened up to the idea of allowing Motorola and other companies to build Macintosh clones.
 Over the next two years, 75 distinct Macintosh clone models were introduced.
-However, by 1996, Apple executives were worried that the clones were cannibalizing sales of their own high-end computers, where profit margins were highest.
+However, by 1996, Apple executives were worried that the clones were cannibalizing sales of its own high-end computers, where profit margins were highest.

-In 1996, Spindler was replaced by Gil Amelio as CEO.
-Hired for his reputation as a corporate rehabilitator, Amelio made deep changes, including extensive layoffs and cost-cutting.
+In 1996, Spindler was replaced as CEO by Gil Amelio, who was hired for his reputation as a corporate rehabilitator.
+Amelio made deep changes, including extensive layoffs and cost-cutting.

 This period was also marked by numerous failed attempts to modernize the Macintosh operating system (MacOS).
 The original Macintosh operating system (System 1) was not built for multitasking (running several applications at once).
-The company attempted to correct this with by introducing cooperative multitasking in System 5, but the company still felt it needed a more modern approach.
-This led to the Pink project in 1988, A/UX that same year, Copland in 1994, and the attempted purchase of BeOS in 1996.
-Talks with Be stalled when the CEO, former Apple executive Jean-Louis Gassée, demanded $300 million instead of the $125 million Apple wanted to pay.

-Only weeks away from bankruptcy, Apple's board decided NeXTSTEP was a better choice for its next operating system and purchased NeXT in late 1996 for $400 million, bringing back Apple co-founder Steve Jobs.
+The company attempted to correct this by introducing cooperative multitasking in System 5, but still decided it needed a more modern approach.
+This led to the Pink project in 1988, A/UX that same year, Copland in 1994, and evaluated the purchase of BeOS in 1996.
+Talks with Be stalled when the CEO, former Apple executive Jean-Louis Gassée, demanded $300 million in contrast to Apple's $125-million offer.
+Only weeks away from bankruptcy, Apple's board preferred NeXTSTEP and purchased NeXT in late 1996 for $400 million, retaining Steve Jobs.